Farewell to karma

 One of the most striking features this author has noticed when trying to have intelligent conversations with some believers in karma is their complete unwillingness to step away from their belief structures and consider alternatives.
 Some believers in reincarnation seem just as dogmatic and intransigent as extremists of any kind, be they materialists, environmentalists, fundamentalists, liberals or conservatives.
 However, the history of science demonstrates time and again that this kind of clannish unthinking and following the crowd rarely paves the way for better theory.

 The above may seem to focus on esoteric points of little or no practical value.
 But considering human evolution and our existence within the extended universe, can we really afford, morally and economically, to stop developing cosmology?
 Old, outmoded models usually hurt innocent people and waste collective resources.
-Perhaps the only way to change this sorry state of affairs is to change our deeply ingrained ways of looking at things.
+Perhaps the only way to change this sad state of affairs is to change our deeply ingrained ways of looking at things.

 Instead of clinging to the past, multidimensional theory combines science, religion and philosophy in a new kind of holism more appropriate to 21st-century challenges.
 This new approach could have a tremendous impact on education, psychiatry and religion, to name a few areas.
-But first, the keepers of the keys must be willing to see that change is needed.
+But first, the keepers of the keys must be willing to see that change is sorely needed.

 1. Buddhists speak of becoming ensnared in cycles of rebirth but anatman theory says that the very notion of the soul is illusory.
 Therefore reincarnation doesn’t really occur.
 It only seems to occur until one is liberated from a false belief in individuality.